DannyNemer/readline-async/README.md

 # readline-async

-An extension of Node's readline `Interface` with asynchronicity.
+An asynchronous readline interface for Node.js.

 #### Description
 Instantiates a readline `Interface` (RLI) with the following additional features: